billmaya/gossip/README.md

 ### What is this repository for? ###

 * This is an iPhone/iPad game that I was hired to port from Desktop Java.
+* It's published in the App Store (https://goo.gl/jqIKFq).
 * You can view the development history at this link https://goo.gl/Sm4qAC

 ### How do I get set up? ###